INDIANAPOLIS – A Senate panel voted unanimously Tuesday to further restrict the amount of cold medicine consumers can buy.

 Senate Bill 496 aims to limit access to ephedrine and pseudoephedrine – primary ingredients in the making of methamphetamine.

-It does not require a prescription to buy the products but does institute an annual limit on the amount a person can buy.
+It does not require a prescription to buy the products but does institute an annual limit on the amount a person can purchase.
 This is on top of a pre-existing monthly limit in state law.

 Sen. Carlin Yoder, R-Middlebury, said he thinks consumers with seasonal allergies and occasional cold and sinus infections will still be able to buy the medicine they need.